mvolkmann/blog/src/smalltalk.md

 All of them collaborated to create Smalltalk.
 Alan Kay was the principal designer of Smalltalk and gave it its name.
 The original goal was to use it for teaching programming.

+Many other technologies were invented at PARC including graphical user interfaces, the mouse, and virtual machines.

 Alan Kay said "OOP to me means only messaging, local retention and protection and hiding of state-process,